 1. Ikigai

+Ikiagai is one of the most promising Japanese restaurants in the capital.
+Yong Wu Nagahira bases his cuisine, in addition to his roots, on what he learned under Ginza chef Masaya Ohama.
 At Ikigai they serve nigiris and gunkans of fish you never knew you could eat raw (sea bream, horse mackerel or sea urchin).
-Reasonable prices for the quality of the product and the certainty that every step taken is in the right direction.
+Reasonable prices for the quality of the product and the certainty that every step you take is in the right direction.

 💶 €€€€€

-2. Yugo The Bunker
+Yugo The Bunker

 💶 €€€€€

-📍 Calle de San Blas, 4 (Las Letras)
+📍Location: Calle de San Blas, 4 (Las Letras)

 3. Yakiniku